maarten-pennings/howto/c64development/readme.md

 It is possible to double click on a .prg file to start VICE (if the extension association is registered).
 It is also possible to drag&drop a .prg file on an already started VICE.

-However for our complex setup that doesn't work, one program needs another.
+However for our complex setup that doesn't work, one program needs the other.
-The solution is to create a C64 disk image with the tool `c1541`.
+The solution is to create a C64 _disk image_ with both files on it.
+We use the tool `c1541` for that.
 We create a new disk, format it and save the two .prg files on it.
-See the [Makefile](makefile) for details.
+See the [Makefile](makefile) for the exact arguments.

 ```make
 	c1541 -format "border-dsk,bd" d64 build/border-dsk.d64 \